 The upscale materials in the interior were liked by reviewers, though some said the Outback's back seat can be cramped.
 The Outback has 33.5 cubic feet of cargo space behind the rear seats, which is pretty high for the class.
 The base Outback comes standard with a six-speaker stereo system with a CD player, an auxiliary jack, roof rails and a height-adjustable driver’s seat.
 Available features when it was new include a dual-panel power moonroof, dual-zone automatic climate control, leather-trimmed upholstery, heated front seats and a navigation system.

 Other Cars to Consider

 While it doesn’t come with standard all-wheel drive, the 2009 Toyota Venza trumps the Outback with a longer list of standard features and better fuel economy.
 Car-like performance also made the Venza a favorite among reviewers when it was new.

 For more passenger and cargo space, look to the 2009 Ford Taurus X, which has a standard third row and seating for up to seven.
-The Taurus X comes standard with a powerful V6 engine, and matches the Outback’s high reliability and safety scores.
+The Taurus X comes standard with a powerful V6 engine, and matches the Outback’s high safety scores.